 If you prefer rivers to lakes, there are some river tubing companies nearby as well.
 We did a 3-hour trip through Adirondack Tubing Adventures last year during the solar eclipse, which was awesome!
 They even have cooler tubes so you can bring some ice and refreshments along with you as you float down the river.

 But perhaps being in the hills is more your thing, in which case you can take a drive up Prospect Mountain or find the Shelving Rock Falls.
-Or you can drive a bit further away and find the Natural Stone Bridge and Caves (which I’ll talk about more in a future post!)
+Or you can drive a bit further away and find the Natural Stone Bridge and Caves.
 Even further afield is Ausable Chasm, aka the Grand Canyon of the Adirondacks, which has hiking trails, tubing, rafting, and adventure courses.
 Gore Mountain also isn’t far and offers gondola rides up the mountain in the summertime as well.

-If you are interested in doing some day tripping from Lake George, Saratoga Springs and Ticonderoga are both nearby.
-We went to Ticonderoga for the day this year, and I’ll have more on that in my next couple posts!
+If you are interested in doing some day-tripping from the Lake George area, Saratoga Springs, Lake Placid, and Ticonderoga are all nearby.
+We went to Ticonderoga for the day this year to visit Fort Ticonderoga and to do the Star Trek Set Tour!
 We also passed through Saratoga on our way home from Lake George and have already decided we’ll be doing a day trip there next summer.

 There are several breweries, wineries, and distilleries in the Lake George area, including nearby Glens Falls, which is just south of Queensbury.
 In Glens Falls, we’ve visited Cooper’s Cave and the Davidson Brothers, both of which also serve food.
 Mean Max is right across the street from Davidson Brothers, but we didn’t get to stop in yet.
 In Lake George Village, we visited the Lake George Distilling Company last year, and we stopped in at Bolton Landing Brewing Company and the Adirondack Winery in Bolton Landing this year.
 And if you make it over to the east side of the lake, the Battle Hill Brewing Company in Ft.
 Ann, was also very good.